Steenrod Lengths and a Problem of Vakil: Introduction

+Although Theorem~\ref{main-0} provides the most general and comprehensive expression for $f(n)$, it is typically most efficient---in actual computations---to first apply Lemma~\ref{for_Vakil} and Theorems~\ref{main-1}--\ref{main-2} whenever possible.
+The procedure for identifying the appropriate $\widehat{n}$ is illustrated visually and step-by-step in the final section of the paper.

-The paper is organized as follows: In Section \ref{pre}, we recall some results of Vakil.
-We introduce binary classes and write a program on SAGE to check our theorems.
-We prepare some key lemmas and fact about canonical paths to compute $f(n)$.
-In Section \ref{proof}, we prove our main results.
-In Section \ref{example}, we give some examples how to use main results.
-In the end of each subsection, we illustrate definitions and lemmas, propositions through examples.
+The paper is organized as follows.
+In Section~\ref{pre} we review Vakil's foundational results, formally introduce the notion of binary classes, present SageMath code used to computationally verify our main theorems, and establish several key technical lemmas and facts concerning canonical paths that are essential for computing $f(n)$.
+Section~\ref{proof} contains the complete proofs of the main results.
+Finally, Section~\ref{example} offers detailed worked examples demonstrating how to apply the main results in practice.
+To enhance clarity and accessibility, each subsection concludes with concrete illustrative examples that reinforce the definitions, lemmas, and propositions introduced therein.

+\textbf{Acknowledgments:} The author is deeply grateful to Professor Minh-Ha Le for introducing him to this problem.
+He warmly acknowledges the Visiting Fellowship supported by MathCoRe and hosted by Professor Petra Schwer at Otto-von-Guericke-Universit\"at Magdeburg.